What Is The Best Age To Get Pregnant?

 Several studies show that cultural and societal norms across different cultures significantly influence the decision to have children at a certain age.
 For instance, in some cultures, individuals may feel pressure to have children early in life, while in others, there might be an emphasis on career development or personal goals before starting a family.
 Pressure to conform to societal expectations, level of education, proximity to the community, occupational beliefs, and family traditions and values are other factors that also influence individuals’ decisions as to when they want to become parents (18) (19).

 Be it your 20s or 40’s, deciding to get pregnant depends on your health, economic status, and personal choice.
-Hence there may not be any best age to get pregnant; however, the age where you are most fertile and active healthwise does make for an ideal time to conceive and have a risk-free pregnancy.
+Hence there may not be any best age to get pregnant; however, the age where you are most fertile and active healthwise is ideally the best time to get pregnant and have a risk-free pregnancy.
 Moreover, pregnancy brings a heap of responsibilities that require you to be stable in life in every aspect.
 So if you are planning pregnancy, discuss it with your partner and your ob/gyn and move forward accordingly.

 Infographic: What To Do If You’re Planning For A Pregnancy?